-Wallet Solution
+Wallet Solution¶

-The mobile app serves as the primary interface for Users, allowing them to access and interact with their digital Credentials conveniently.
-These are a set of data that can uniquely identify a natural or a legal person, along with other Qualified and non-qualified Electronic Attestations of Attributes, also known as QEAAs and EAAs respectively, or (Q)EAAs for short[1].
-Once a User installs the mobile app on their device, it is referred to such an installation as a Wallet Instance for the User.
+These Credentials are a set of data that can uniquely identify a natural or legal person, along with other Qualified and non-qualified Electronic Attestations of Attributes, also known as QEAAs and EAAs respectively, or (Q)EAAs for short[1].

 The Wallet Provider MUST offer a RESTful set of services for issuing the Wallet Attestations.

-• Verification of device ownership by the User: the Wallet Instance MUST provide a mechanism to verify the User's actual possession and full control of their personal device.
+The Wallet Instance MUST provide a mechanism to verify the User's actual possession and full control of their personal device.

-Wallet Instance
+Wallet Instance¶

-Wallet Instance Lifecycle
+Wallet Instance Lifecycle¶

 The Wallet Instance has three distinct states: Operational, Valid, and Deactivated.
 Each state represents a specific functional status and determines the actions that can be performed[2].

-Initialization Process
+Initialization Process¶

-To activate the Wallet Instance, the Users MUST install the mobile Wallet application on their device and open it.
+To activate the Wallet Instance, Users MUST install the mobile Wallet application on their device and open it.
 Furthermore, Users will be asked to set their preferred method of unlocking their device; this can be accomplished by entering a personal identification number (PIN) or by utilizing biometric authentication, such as fingerprint or facial recognition, according to their personal preferences and device's capabilities.

-Transition to Valid state
+Transition to Valid state¶

 To transition from the Operational state to the Valid state, the Wallet Instance MUST obtain a valid Personal Identification (PID).
 Once a valid PID is acquired, the Wallet Instance becomes Valid.

-• Obtain, view, and manage (Q)EAAs from trusted (Q)EAA Providers[1];
+Obtain, view, and manage (Q)EAAs from trusted (Q)EAA Providers[1];

-• Authenticate to Relying Parties[1];
+Authenticate to Relying Parties[1];

-Return to Operational state
+Return to Operational state¶

 A Valid Wallet Instance may revert to the Operational state under specific circumstances.
-These circumstances include the expiration or the revocation of the associated PID by its PID Provider.
+These circumstances include the expiration or revocation of the associated PID by its PID Provider.

 Users have the ability to deactivate the Wallet Instance voluntarily.
 This action removes the operational capabilities of the Wallet Instance and sets it to the Deactivated state.
 Deactivation provides Users with control over access and usage according to their preferences.

-Wallet Provider Endpoints
+Wallet Provider Endpoints¶

-Wallet Provider Metadata
+Wallet Provider Metadata¶

 An HTTP GET request to the /.well-known/openid-federation endpoint allows the retrieval of the Wallet Provider Entity Configuration.